Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 5.x - 2008 to 2010

-Komodo 5 received it's first major facelift since 2.x, made to look much nicer on Windows XP.. though you're still stuck with those greens and blues, god XP was ugly.
+Komodo 5 received it's first major facelift since 2.x, and was made to look much nicer on Windows XP.. though you were still stuck with those greens and blues, god XP was ugly.

 Notable changes included: